 Place the first row

-Arrange the base bags in the direction of water flow, with the long side parallel to the barrier.
-Compact them by stepping lightly so they settle against the ground and each other.
-This first row supports the entire upper column and must be firm.
+Lay the base bags in the direction of the water flow, with the long side parallel to the barrier.
+Compact them by lightly stepping on them with your foot so they settle against the ground and against each other.
+This first row is what supports the entire upper column; it must be firm.

 5

-Stack subsequent rows like a brick wall: each upper bag should cover the joint between two lower bags.
-This staggering prevents the formation of a continuous vertical joint, which is the failure line through which water penetrates the barrier.
-Each row should be set back 5 to 10 cm from the row below if the height exceeds 1 m.
+Stack the following rows like a brick wall: each upper bag should cover the joint between two lower bags.
+This staggering prevents a continuous vertical joint from forming, which is the failure line where water crosses the barrier.
+Each row should set back 5 to 10 cm from the one below if the height exceeds 1 m.

 💡 Dodom Expert Tip:

-For flood barriers over 1.5 m high, reinforce with a rear geomembrane platform folded towards the ground.
+For flood barriers more than 1.5 m high, reinforce with a rear apron of geomembrane folded toward the ground.
 The membrane acts as additional waterproofing and reduces seepage through the joints between bags.
-The geobag + geomembrane combination at the base supports significantly larger floods than bags alone.
+The geobag + geomembrane combination at the base withstands significantly larger floods than bags alone.

 ⚠️ Common mistake to avoid:

-Do not fill the bags to the brim.
-A 100% filled geobag becomes rigid, does not conform to its neighbor, and leaves gaps at each joint where water can seep through and carry away material.
-The practical two-thirds rule is what distinguishes a watertight barrier from a porous barrier that filters water immediately.
+Do not fill the bags to the top.
+A geobag filled to 100 % stays rigid, does not settle against its neighbor and leaves gaps at every joint where water seeps through and washes material away.
+The practical two-thirds rule is what distinguishes a watertight barrier from a porous one that leaks water immediately.

-For intensive use or long-duration barriers, the following complementary products improve closure speed and system durability.
+For intensive use or long-lasting barriers, the following complementary products improve the closing speed and the durability of the system.

 The geobag is a product designed for intensive use over a defined period.
 The guidelines are simple:

-• Inspection after each flood event: check for torn, loose, or displaced bags.
-Replace damaged ones before the next rain event.
+• Inspection after each flood event: check for torn, loose or displaced bags.
+Replace damaged ones before the next rain episode.

-• Sun exposure lifespan: geotextile with UV treatment maintains resistance for 12 to 24 months in Caribbean sun.
-If longer use is anticipated, consider covering it with biomats or vegetation.
+• Service life in the sun: UV-treated geotextile retains its strength for 12 to 24 months under the Caribbean sun.
+If longer use is expected, consider covering it with an erosion-control blanket or vegetation.

 • Storage of empty bags: in a dry place, out of direct sunlight, in their original packaging.
-Unused bags retain their full strength for several years if stored properly.
+Unused bags retain their full strength for several years if stored well.

-• Recycling upon dismantling: the content (sand, soil) is reused on site.
-The geotextile is recycled as polypropylene plastic by authorized managers.
+• Recycling when dismantling: the contents (sand, soil) are reused on site.
+The geotextile is recycled as polypropylene plastic by authorized handlers.

-• Do not reuse bags with cuts or visible wear: even if they appear functional, they have lost their load-bearing capacity.
+• Do not reuse bags with cuts or visible wear: even if they appear functional, they have lost load capacity.

 How much does a filled geobag weigh?

-When filled two-thirds with dry sand, it weighs between 30 and 35 kg (66 to 77 lb).
-Filled with wet sand or soil, the weight increases to 40-45 kg (88-99 lb).
-This is the maximum weight that a single worker can handle during a long workday without injury; that's why the bag is sized as it is.
+Filled to two thirds with dry sand it weighs between 30 and 35 kg (66 to 77 lb).
+Filled with wet sand or soil the weight rises to 40-45 kg (88-99 lb).
+This is the maximum weight a single worker can handle over a long shift without injury; that is why the bag is sized the way it is.

-Can I use geobags for permanent or only temporary protection?
+Can I use geobags for permanent protection or only temporary?

-For permanent use, geobags require additional UV protection: covering them with a coir bio-mat that vegetates on top, or with a layer of soil.
-Without this protection, the geotextile degrades in 1 to 2 years.
-When covered, they can last for decades as a buried structural element.
+For permanent use, geobags require additional UV protection: by covering them with a coir erosion-control blanket that is vegetated on top, or with a layer of soil.
+Without that protection the geotextile degrades in 1 to 2 years.
+Covered, they can last decades as a buried structural element.

-Knot closure or machine stitched, which is better?
+Knot closure or machine sewn, which is better?

-For emergencies and barriers lasting a few weeks, a knot is sufficient.
-For high volume (more than 200 bags) or prolonged use, machine stitching is faster per unit and has a more secure closure.
-The investment in a portable sewing machine quickly pays for itself if you plan to fill large quantities.
+For emergencies and barriers lasting a few weeks, the knot is enough.
+For high volume (more than 200 bags) or prolonged use, machine sewing is faster per unit and has a more secure closure.
+The investment in a portable sewing machine pays for itself quickly if you are going to fill large quantities.